IPhone 4: Connectivity

-In contrast to Steve Jobs' announcement at WWDC 2010, recent Federal Communications Commission documentation showed that, in fact, the iPhone 4 contains a penta-band 3G UMTS antenna, not a quad-band 3G UMTS radio, as advertised by Apple.
-According to the FCC documentation filed by Apple, the radio inside the iPhone 4 supports 800, 850, 900, 1,900, and 2,100 MHz.
+In contrast to Steve Jobs' announcement at WWDC 2010, Federal Communications Commission documentation showed that, in fact, the iPhone 4 contains a penta-band 3G UMTS antenna, not a quad-band 3G UMTS radio, as advertised by Apple.
+According to the FCC documentation filed by Apple, the radio inside the iPhone 4 supports 800, 850, 900, 1900, and 2100 MHz.
 The 800 MHz frequency, which is most commonly used in Japanese mobile phones, is not advertised as being supported by Apple.
 However, the 800 MHz band is a subset of the 850 MHz band, which probably explains why the device was advertised as quad-band.
 The chip-sets were manufactured by Skyworks Solutions and Infineon for GSM version.

 As with most of Apple's mobile products at the time, the iPhone 4 also used the 30 pin dock connector as its only external data port.

 The iPhone 4 is the first generation of iPhone to have a second microphone used for noise cancellation.
 It is located on the top of the unit near the headphone jack; the main microphone is on the bottom left.